-And if SSL is supported, the keyword 'SSL' will be written to stdout, possibly together with a few other features that could be either on or off on for different libcurls.
+And if SSL is supported, the keyword 'SSL' will be written to stdout, possibly together with a few other features that can be on and off on different libcurls.

 See also the "Features libcurl Provides" further down.

 autoconf macro

 When you write your configure script to detect libcurl and setup variables accordingly, we offer a prewritten macro that probably does everything you need in this area.
 See docs/libcurl/libcurl.m4 file - it includes docs on how to use it.